-Where applicable, the ISIN assigned for €STR should be reported i.e. 'EU000A2X2A25'.
+Where applicable, the ISIN assigned for risk-free rates should be reported.
+For instance, in the case of €STR it should be reported as ISIN 'EU000A2X2A25'.
 This should be in addition to the 4-letter code of the rate 'ESTR'.